SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 ### DataFrames {#dataframes}

 Last but not least option I want to mention here is specifically about pandas' DataFrames.
 There aren't many good options to view the full dataframe inside Emacs.
-The way I can think of is to save the dataframe in csv and view it with `csv-mode`.
+One way I can think of is to save the dataframe in CSV and view it with `csv-mode`.

 However, there are standalone packages to view dataframes.
-One I can point out to is [dtale](https://github.com/man-group/dtale), which is a Flask + React app designed just for that purpose.
+One I can point out is [dtale](https://github.com/man-group/dtale), which is a Flask + React app designed just for that purpose.
 It has a rather extensive list of features, including charting, basic statistical instruments, filters, etc. [Here](http://alphatechadmin.pythonanywhere.com/dtale/main/1) is an online demo.

 The problem here is that it's a browser app, which means it defies one of the purposes of using Org Mode in the first place.
-What's more, this application is rather huge one with lots of dependencies, and they have to be installed in the same environment as your project.
+What's more, this application is a rather huge one with lots of dependencies, and they have to be installed in the same environment as your project.

 So this approach has its pros and cons as well.
 Example usage is as follows: